shuckster/statebot-sh/examples/cloud-connect/README.md

 /opt/statebot/examples/cloud-connect/hotplug.sh
 ```

-## Usage
+## General Usage

-Check the status of it like this:
+Check the status of Cloud Connect like this:

 #### `CLI:`